Scalextrix/ELCC/sunfinder/README.md

 > sudo apt-get install python-requests

+You also need an API Key which can be requested from this page https://chainz.cryptoid.info/api.key.dws

 sunviewer.py is also in Python 2.7 and needs 'numpy' and 'matplotlib' to be installed

 > sudo apt-get install python-numpy